Turning a suite of AI agents into a platform anyone can orchestrate.

 Why XY needed a self-serve AI experience

-XY's platform runs on AI agents — but the only way to configure them was through a human.
+XY's platform runs on AI agents — but configuring them required a sales call.

 Verification, scheduling, claims — the agents could handle it all.
-But configuring them?
-That required a sales call.
-Every hour sales spent walking users through setup was an hour they couldn’t sell.
-I had four months to make AI orchestration something healthcare teams could set up themselves.
+But every hour sales spent walking users through setup was an hour they couldn’t sell.
+I had four months to change that.

 Three things standing in the way